crutcher/rs-swin/README.md

 The goal is to incrementally clone `timm`'s coverage of the SOTA image models, while focusing on decomposing the models into reusable, fully tested components.

+Currently, this has `SWIN Transformer V2`.

+The current work surface is focused on extending the dataloader framework to support more flexible image datasets and transforms, and the kind of composable image augmentation that is common in the torch ecosystem library.

 ### [bimm-contracts](crates/bimm-contracts) - a crate for static shape contracts for tensors.

 [![Crates.io Version](https://img.shields.io/crates/v/bimm-contracts)](https://crates.io/crates/bimm-contracts)